 - Lumbar foraminotomy.
 This spinal decompression procedure enlarges the area around your bones.

 - Hemilaminectomy.
 During this surgery, your back doctor removes several pieces of the lamina from your spinal column.

 - Microdiscectomy.
 Patients with a herniated lumbar disc benefit from this minimally invasive procedure for pinched nerves.

 - Lumbar decompression.
 Used for a wide range of lower back problems, this procedure is used to treat compressed nerves.

-Spine surgery isn’t just reserved for the most severe lower back pain when you have access to an accomplished neurosurgeon who offers minimally invasive procedures including a new back pain treatment that provides you with the best outcomes.
+Spine surgery isn’t just reserved for the most severe lower back pain when you have access to an accomplished neurosurgeon and the team of the best back doctors that offer minimally invasive procedures including a new back pain treatment that provides you with the best outcomes.
 Don’t suffer a minute longer.
-Contact the spine specialist at NU-Spine today to take your first step on the road to a life free of lower back pain.This page was published on Mar 25, 2020, modified on Jan 26, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact the spine specialist at NU-Spine today for the same-day pain relief for lower back pain; take your first step on the road to a life free of pain.Page Updated on Sep 6, 2023 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey

 Dr. Branko Skovrlj, MD, is a board-certified neurosurgeon and a fellowship-trained spine surgeon specializing in complex and minimally invasive spinal surgery, spinal revision surgery, and spinal deformity surgery for acute and chronic back pain relief.
 He combines advanced surgical techniques, vast skills, knowledge, and training to provide evidence-based treatments focused on successful long-term outcomes, with importance on both functionality and an aesthetically pleasing result with minimal to no visible scarring.